whoamaiii/kreativiummedgemma-v2/artifacts/i18n-offenders.md

 - src/components/MockDataLoader.tsx [166:51] (JSXText) `students` — Looks like an identifier or existing key
 - src/components/MockDataLoader.tsx [176:50] (JSXText) `Scenario` — Looks like an identifier or existing key
 - src/components/MockDataLoader.tsx [234:38] (JSXText) `Cancel` — Looks like an identifier or existing key
+- src/components/optimized/OptimizedDataRequirementsCalculator.tsx [273:25] (JSXText) `sikkerhet` — Looks like an identifier or existing key
+- src/components/optimized/OptimizedDataRequirementsCalculator.tsx [307:53] (JSXText) `datapunkt` — Looks like an identifier or existing key
 - src/components/optimized/OptimizedDataVisualization.tsx [69:11] (JSXText) `Tracking` — Looks like an identifier or existing key
 - src/components/optimized/OptimizedEnhancedPersonalizedInsights.tsx [232:42] (JSXText) `Strengths` — Looks like an identifier or existing key
 - src/components/optimized/OptimizedEnhancedPersonalizedInsights.tsx [234:41] (JSXText) `Patterns` — Looks like an identifier or existing key